 The liver is a large, meaty organ located just above the stomach.
 Responsible for over 500 vital functions, the liver generally regulates chemical levels in the body.
 Once food, medicine, alcohol, and everything else are digested by the stomach and intestines, it enters the liver, which separates nutrients from toxins.
 The toxins are then released through urine and stool, while the nutrients are released into the bloodstream.

 Liver diseases, including hepatitis C, can compromise the functioning of the liver, leading to significant disabilities.
 Individuals who cannot work due to liver disease may be eligible for Social Security disability benefits.
-If you are suffering from a liver disease that has affected your ability to work, you should contact a Baltimore Social Security disability lawyer.
+If you are suffering from a liver disease that has affected your ability to work, you should contact our Washington DC or Baltimore Social Security disability lawyer.

 Hepatitis C is one of the most common causes of liver disease.
 It is a viral infection that spreads through contact with contaminated blood, such as through intravenous drug use and the use of unsterilized tattoo and piercing equipment.
 It can also spread through sexual contact.
 Symptoms of hepatitis C usually take decades to appear but include bleeding and bruising easily, fatigue, poor appetite, jaundice, and swelling of the legs.
 Left untreated, it can eventually lead to cirrhosis, liver cancer, and liver failure.

 Other Liver Diseases